Foil vs. Rotary Shavers: What Gives the Closest Shave?

 When powered on, these tiny holes in the foils allow the hair to enter the shaver.
 The hair is then simultaneously cut by the set of oscillating blades located behind them aka cutters.
 The oscillation motion of the foil shaver blades is similar to that of a lawn mower or fan’s blades.

-Since foil shaver blades move in a to and fro motion, this type of electric shaver generally works well when used in a straight line from side to side or up and down.
+Since foil shaver blades move in an oscillating motion, this type of electric shaver generally works well when used in a straight line from side to side or up and down.

 Foil shavers are a great if you want to: